 Empathy is perhaps the most sought after trait in quality digital marketing.
 Why?
 Because it works every time — if done right.
 So, how does empathy present itself in the digital marketing context?

 We see examples of it every day.
 Google Photos recently released a commercial that resonated with almost everyone who uses an iPhone.

-This is a pretty simplistic approach.
 It appeals to something almost all of us have experienced at least once — running out of phone storage.

 Empathetic marketing has a high appeal because it’s relatable marketing.
 It’s comparable to reaching out of the screen, patting someone on the back and saying “hey, I know how you feel.”
 This sense of closeness in effect creates a sense of trustworthiness.
 And, as we all know, trust is critical when it comes to purchasing habits.
 If your audience trusts you, they’re more likely to buy from you.

 There are so many ways to go about conveying empathy in your marketing, but here are a few easy tips to get you started: